-The amount of dividend paid by the Company since 31 December 2018 was as follows:
+The amount of dividend paid by the Company since 31 December 2019 was as follows:

-RM In respect of the financial year ended 31 December 2018 as reported in the directors' report of that year: Final single tier dividend of 7%, on 41,580,000 ordinary shares, approved on 19 June 2019 and paid on 22 July 2019 2,910,600
+The amount of dividend paid by the dompany since of December 2013 was as follows.
+RM In respect of the financial year ended 31 December 2019 as reported in the directors' report of that year: First and final single tier dividend of 5%, on 41,580,000 ordinary shares, approved on 13 August 2020 and paid on 15 September 2020 2,079,000

-At the forthcoming Annual General Meeting, a final single tier dividend in respect of the current financial year ended 31 December 2019, of RM0.05 per ordinary share, on 41,580,000 ordinary shares, amounting to a total dividend of RM2,079,000 will be proposed for shareholders' approval.
+At the forthcoming Annual General Meeting, a first and final single tier dividend in respect of the current financial year ended 31 December 2020, of RM0.01 per ordinary share, on 41,580,000 ordinary shares, amounting to a total dividend of RM415,800 will be proposed for shareholders' approval.

 The financial statements for the current financial year do not reflect this proposed dividend.
-Such dividend, if approved by the shareholders, will be accounted for in shareholders' equity as an appropriation of retained profits in the financial year ending 31 December 2020.
+Such dividend, if approved by the shareholders, will be accounted for in shareholders' equity as an appropriation of retained profits in the financial year ending 31 December 2021.